red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/working-with-variables-and-expressions.rst

 Introduction
 ----------------------------------------

 Like Python, Colang supports these fundamental data types: `string`, `int`, `float`, `bool`, `list`, `set`, `dict`, in addition to the Colang specific event, action and flow references.
 We have already seen how to assign event, action and flow references to a variable using the ``... as $ref`` notation.
 Here ``$ref`` is also just a variable.
-To enable whitespace characters in flow names Colang variables must always start with the ``$`` character and cannot contain whitespace characters themselves.
+To enable whitespace characters in flow names, Colang variables must always start with the ``$`` character and cannot contain whitespace characters themselves.

 .. important::
     Variable naming convention: